Indian Scientists Develop Method To Create Hydrogels To Boost Drug Delivery

 Their findings, published in the prestigious journal Small (Wiley), showed that gels made up of pentapeptides with unique properties can be developed by rearranging just five amino acids of the SARS-CoV-1 virus.

-The team found that some of them gel when heated, others at room temperature.
-“This unique discovery could lead to significant medical advancements like customisable hydrogels that can improve targeted drug delivery enhancing treatment efficacy while reducing side effects,” said the team.
+The team found that some gel when heated, others at room temperature.
+“This unique discovery could lead to significant medical advancements like customisable hydrogels that can improve targeted drug delivery, enhancing treatment efficacy while reducing side effects,” said the team.

 Further, the materials can revolutionise tissue engineering, potentially aiding in organ regeneration.
-These gels might also advance wound healing treatments and enable more accurate disease modelling for research, the team said.
+The team said these gels might also advance wound healing treatments and enable more accurate disease modelling for research.

 –IANS